JosephTLyons/GUI-Delay-Time-Calculator/README.md

 April 15, 2017 - V 1.0 intial release:

+Bug to Fix:
+* Embed Font to fix font errors!!!

 Features still to add:

 * Scaleable UI
-* Option for frequency for LFO setting?
-(Analyze MusicMath features)
+* Analyze MusicMath features
 * Remove slider and use a text box that can be changed by clicking and dragging?
 * Change to whole BPM values and use modifier buttons to access 1/10th notes (or any other method to access these values?
 * Better app icon
 * Make installer

-Bug to Fix:
-* Embed Font to fix font errors